AdobeDocs/campaign-standard.en/help/integrating/using/configure-experience-manager.md

 snippet: y
 ---

-# Creating an email content in Adobe Experience Manager {#creating-email-aem}
+# Configuring the Campaign-Experience Manager integration {#configuration-aem}

 This integration between Adobe Campaign Standard and Adobe Experience Manager allows you to use content created in Adobe Experience Manager in your Adobe Campaign emails.